We're trying to avoid geeky terms. But just in case, we have listed our terminology for you:

 automated and repetitive tasks.
 You can use scripts across reports, models, imports, and

-- Tenant - another word for you as our customer.
-A
+- Tenant - this is you as our customer.
+A tenant

 - Transpose - is the process of changing